cgore2/CSC-4330-Tactics-Game/Project Management Document.md

 Stephen Harb: I worked on and wrote sections 1,2,3,6,7 of the project management document and included information from previous documents.

+Chris Gore: I worked on section 4 and 5, as well as, recording the meeting notes I had been keeping into the appendix section.